-The accompanying condensed interim consolidated financial statements are the responsibility of management and have been approved by the Board of Directors.
+The accompanying condensed interim consolidated financial statements are the responsibility of G6 Materials Corp. ("Company") management and have been approved by the Company's Board of Directors.
 The Company's independent auditor has not reviewed these condensed interim consolidated financial statements.

-CONDENSED INTERIM CONSOLIDATED STATEMENTS OF FINANCIAL POSITION
+G6 MATERIALS CORP.
+CONDENSED INTERIM CONSOLIDATED STATEMENTS OF FINANCIAL POSITION AS AT

-AS AT